muhammadali-analyst/Hotel-Booking-Dashboard_excel/README.md

 # Hotel-Booking-Dashboard_excel
-nteractive dashboard analyzing hotel bookings and cancellations (2015–2017) by hotel type, guest type, and monthly trends.
+Interactive dashboard analyzing hotel bookings and cancellations (2015–2017) by hotel type, guest type, and monthly trends.
 Includes pie charts, bar graphs, and filters to visualize total bookings, cancellations, and distribution status for City and Resort hotels.

 # Excel Dashboard Portfolio

-This repository contains an interactive dashboard built in Microsoft Excel for analyzing and visualizing [insert domain, e.g., sales] data.
+This repository contains an interactive dashboard built in Microsoft Excel for analyzing and visualizing Hotel Booking Cancellation data.

 ## 📊 Project Overview